 His family and friends miss him immensely but feel grateful for the memories in Wildwood, NJ, Saint Simons Island, St. Augustine, FL and many dinner parties with friends full of laughter and fun.
 In addition to his published words, they will always carry his sense of humor, his wit, his story-telling, his boundless intellect, and his devotion to his family in their hearts.
 His family will hold a private memorial.

 Arrangements by Hillside Memorial Chapel & Gardens, Clarkesville, Georgia.
 706-754-6256

-To send flowers to Francis "Frank" William Xavier Gannon's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Francis "Frank" William Xavier Gannon, please visit our floral store.